 About Apricot & Plum Hybrids

 All of the above are hybrid fruits involving either plums or apricots with subtle differences in appearance, color and flavor profile.
-Pluots were familiar to me - plums + apricots, simple.
+Pluots were familiar to me, plums + apricots = simple.
 But plumcots and apriums are also a blend of the two fruits.
 So what gives?

 Proportions define the hybrid

 The difference lies in percentage of each within the hybrid proportions.
 Plumcots are apriplums are old school, first gen of plum and apricot hybrids, made as a 50/50 split.
-Plumcots, which I used in this Apricot & Plumcot Goat Cheese Tart recipe, can be plummy in appearance but don't tend to have as deep of plum sweetness as pluots.
+However, plumcots, which I used in this Apricot & Plumcot Goat Cheese Tart recipe, can be plummy in appearance but don't have as deep of plum sweetness as pluots.
 Pluots take it a step further and lean in towards the plum side of things with 75% plum dominance.
 Apriums and apriplums are heavier on the apricot spectrum with that golden hue and soft baby fuzz exterior.

 To top it all off, each hybrid has multiple varietals so things can get really confusing.
 Just know that whatever hybrid or variety of apricots or plums you decide to use in this Apricot Plumcot Goat Cheese Tart recipe, it will be gorgeous and delightful no matter what.
 If you want to nerd out over the science of it all, this popsugar article is helpful.
 Wikipedia knows a thing or two about the history and distinctions as well.

-📖 Recipe
+Recipe

 Apricot Plumcot Goat Cheese Tart